LanguageMachines/libfolia/README.md

 - [ticcutils](https://github.com/LanguageMachines/ticcutils)
 - ``libxml2-dev`` (use your distribution's package manager)
 - ``libicu-dev``
-- A sane C++ build environment with autoconf, automake, autoconf-archive, make, gcc or clang, libtool, pkg-config
+- A sane C++ build environment with autoconf, automake, autoconf-archive, make, gcc 4.9 or higher or clang, libtool, pkg-config

 To install libfolia, *first consult whether your distribution's package manager has an up-to-date package for it*.
 If not, for easy installation of libfolia